LaurEars/snowflake-summit-2025/sessions/WN212B-managed-data-integration.md

 ## Key Points

-- Data integration
+- Data integration service improvements
 - New tool: Openflow
 - Can handle unstructured data

 ## Technical Details

 - Built on top of Apache NiFi
-- NiFi did not have CDC, but they added it
+- NiFi did not have CDC (Change Data Capture), but they added it
 - Can push to/from Kafka

 ## Demo Notes

-- Launch Openflow from snowflake UI
+- Launch Openflow from Snowflake UI
 - New connectors for multiple databases and data sources
 - Can replay items, see lineage